bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ## Headless Browser Testing with Cypress

-You can install Cypress using a [bundled configuration](/docs/bundled-configurations).
-Just run:
+You can install Cypress using a [bundled configuration](/docs/bundled-configurations):

 ```sh
 bin/bridgetown configure cypress